openeuler-mirror/secGear/README.en.md

 WHITE_LIS_X sets the whitelist of itrustee, only the host binary of these paths can call this secure image, and up to 8 list paths can be configured.
 WHITE_LIST_OWNER set user, this user will be applied to all whitelist paths.
-DEVICEPEM public key is used by itrustee and is used to encrypt the enclave image of the security side with the dynamically generated aes key.
 Finally, set the name of the security side image after the final signature, and generate auxiliary code.

 	if(CC_SGX)